mElla333/BSE-Phone-Controlled-Robotic-Arm/index.md

 | Ella G | Las Lomas High School | Mechanical Engineering, Computer Science | Incoming Sophomore

 # My Project
-Below is an image of my phone controlled robotic arm.
-In the photo, you can see the robotic arm that uses servo motors as well as the Adeept driver board that it is connected to.
+My phone controlled robotic arm uses servo motors as well as the Adeept driver board and HC-05 bluetooth module that it is connected to.
 You can also see the phone with the Android application.
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/bdJMQKQ/Screenshot-2022-07-20-092834.png" alt="Screenshot-2022-07-20-092834" border="0"></a>

 # Final Milestone